Monitoring your Cash Flow

 Can my existing software do any of this?

 Both Xero and Quickbooks have a cash flow function, but both are very limited in terms of their functionality.
-To be in proper control of your cashflow, you really need the enhanced level of accuracy and transparency that Fluidly can provide.
+To be in proper control of your cashflow, you really need the enhanced level of accuracy and transparency that Xero Analytics, or ideally, Float can provide.

 What else can I look at around my cash?